anantharaman495/ADONIISJS-POC/README.md

 ```

 ### To Use the above Repo
-  Install AdonisJs
+  Install AdonisJs.<br>
-  Install the NPM Dependencies
+  Install the NPM Dependencies.<br>
-  Signup for OMDBAPI and Add the KEY in .env file
+  Signup for OMDBAPI and Add the KEY in .env file.